naman2499/Computational-Finance/README.md

-web-based technical screener for candlestick patterns and future predictions using TA-Lib, Python, lstm models and Flask.
+web-based technical screener for candlestick patterns and future predictions using TA-Lib, Python, lstm models with sentiment analysis and Flask.